 Total Coverage

 Total Coverage measures the percentage of executable lines in your entire codebase that are covered by tests.
-It’s calculated using the formula:
+It’s calculated using the formula:- As a high-level indicator of overall project health

 - For tracking long-term trends in test coverage